BIT has developed a protocol to ensure that concerning student behavior, mental health issues, or incidents are addressed consistently.*

 - Confirming continuity of care

-- Appealing actions, via written response, to the BIT Chair or the Vice President of Enrollment and Student Affairs
+- Appeal actions, via written response, to the BIT Chair or the Vice President of Enrollment Management and Student Affairs

-- Failing to comply (results in referral to the Associate Dean of Students for disciplinary action, which could include dismissal)
+- Failure to comply (may result in referral to the University Conduct Officer for disciplinary action, which could include dismissal)